tembo-io/website/blog/2023-08-16-introducing-pg-later/index.md

 **pg_later** is built on top of [PGMQ](https://tembo.io/blog/introducing-pgmq), another one of Tembo's open source extensions.
 Once a user submits a query, **pg_later** seamlessly enqueues the request in a Postgres-managed message queue.
 This mechanism then processes the query asynchronously, ensuring no unnecessary wait times or hold-ups.

 The **pg_later** background worker picks up the query from the queue and executes it.
-The results are persisted by being written to a table as [JSONB](https://www.postgresql.org/docs/9.5/functions-json.html) and can be easily retrieved using the pg_later API.
+The results are persisted by being written to a table as [JSONB](https://www.postgresql.org/docs/9.5/functions-json.html) and can be easily retrieved using the **pg_later** API.
 You can simply reference the unique job id given upon query submission, and retrieve the result set, or query the table directly.
-By default, the results are retained forever, however we are building retention policies as a feature into pg_later.
+By default, the results are retained forever, however we are building retention policies as a feature into **pg_later**.

 ![diagram](diagram.png "diagram")